-17.2.117.3.1 Purpose and intent.
+17.3.1 Purpose and intent.
 Where unlike land uses or zoning designations occur, a buffer shall be required along the entire length of all such common boundaries.
-Said buffer shall be of the width specified below and shall be planted with canopy trees, understory trees and shrubs of sufficient density and of sufficient height (but in no case less than 8-feet high at the time of planting for canopy trees and 4-feet high at the time of planting for understory trees) to afford adequate sight, sound and debris protection.
-All screen planting shall be maintained in a clean and healthy condition.
+Said buffer shall be of the width specified below and shall be planted with canopy trees, understory trees and shrubs of sufficient density and of sufficient height (but in no case

-17.2.217.3.2 Buffer Requirements.
+17.3.2 Buffer Requirements.
 Landscaped buffers shall be located at the perimeter of the building site for any given use, and shall not be located in any portion of a public right-of-way.
 The required buffer widths are listed below.
 Additional information may be found at Appendix B:

-- (a) Multiple Family uses (RMF-6) when adjacent to a Rural District (RR, RA and CR), Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (b) Multiple Family uses (RMF-6) when adjacent to a Two Family District (RTF-4 and RTF-6) or Professional Business District (B-1) shall require a minimum buffer of 10-feet. - (c) Institutional uses, Professional Business uses (B-1), Neighborhood Business uses (B-2), General Business uses (B-3), Major Commercial uses (B-4) and Marine Recreation (MR) uses when adjacent to a Rural District (RR, RA and CR), Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (d) Institutional uses, Professional Business uses (B-1), Neighborhood Business uses (B-2), General Business uses (B-3), Major Commercial uses (B-4) and Marine Recreation (MR) uses when adjacent to a Two Family District (RTF-4 and RTF-6) or Multiple Family District (RMF-6) shall require a minimum buffer of 10-feet. - (e) Manufactured Housing Parks (RMH) when adjacent to a Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (f) Manufactured Housing Park (RMH) when adjacent to a Two Family District (RTF-4 and RTF-6), Multiple Family District (RMF-6) or Professional Business District (B-1) shall require a minimum buffer of 10-feet. - (g) Light Industrial uses (M-1), General Industrial uses (M-2) and Transportation, Communication and Utility uses when adjacent to any residential property shall require a minimum buffer of 75-feet. - (h) Light Industrial uses (M-1), General Industrial uses (M-2) and Transportation, Communication and Utility uses when adjacent to any Business District (B-1, B-2, B-3 and B-4) shall require a minimum buffer of 50-feet.
+- (a) Multiple Family uses (RMF-6) when adjacent to a Rural District (RR, RA and CR), Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (b) Multiple Family uses (RMF-6) when adjacent to a Two Family District (RTF-4 and RTF-6) or Professional Business District (B-1) shall require a minimum buffer of 10-feet. - (c) Institutional uses, Professional Business uses (B-1), Neighborhood Business uses (B-2), General Business uses (B-3), Major Commercial uses (B-4) and Marine Recreation (MR) uses when adjacent to a Rural District (RR, RA and CR), Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (d) Institutional uses, Professional Business uses (B-1), Neighborhood Business uses (B-2), General Business uses (B-3), Major Commercial uses (B-4) and Marine Recreation (MR) uses when adjacent to a Two Family District (RTF-4 and RTF-6) or Multiple Family District (RMF-6) shall require a minimum buffer of 10-feet. - (e) Manufactured Housing Parks (RMH) when adjacent to a Residential Single Family Estate District (RSF-E) or Single Family District (RSF-1, RSF-2, RSF-3, RSF-4 and RSF-6) shall require a minimum buffer of 25-feet. - (f) Manufactured Housing Park (RMH) when adjacent to a Two Family District (RTF-4 and RTF-6), Multiple Family District (RMF-6) or Professional Business District (B-1) shall require a minimum buffer of 10-feet. - (g) Light Industrial uses (M-1), General Industrial uses (M-2) and Transportation, Communication and Utility uses when adjacent to any residential property shall require a minimum buffer of 75-feet.

-(i) Landscape Buffers for Subdivisions Adjacent to Rural Zonings, Farming

-Agricultural Uses, and Lower Intensity Residential Zonings.
+- (h) Light Industrial uses (M-1), General Industrial uses (M-2) and Transportation, Communication and Utility uses when adjacent to any Business District (B-1, B-2, B-3 and B-4) shall require a minimum buffer of 50-feet. - (i) Landscape Buffers for Subdivisions Adjacent to Rural Zonings, Agricultural Uses, and Lower Intensity Residential Zonings.
 The following minimum buffers shall be required prior to Final Plat approval for any subdivision that meets the definition of a Major Project: